tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 ```
 This is still 82 characters, not counting the ``HOME`` instruction.
 This instruction is needed for the code to work but is usually there nonetheless in most 2-liners.

+## PRINT using the 80-column card
-If we have a 80-column card we can also use the following code:
+If we have a 80-column card we can actually insert INVERSE and NORMAL statements by typing CTRL characters in the string to print.

+Here's how:
 ```
 10 HOME
 20 ?"<CTRL-D>PR#3"       : REM 8+1 chars
-30 ?"<CTRL-Q>&<CTRL-O>G<CTRL-N>$<CTRL-O>F<CTRL-N>-<CTRL-O>0<CTRL-N>@HP}JPu<CTRL-O>`<CTRL-N>"     : REM +26 chars = 35 chars
+30 ?"<CTRL-Q>&<CTRL-O>G<CTRL-N>$<CTRL-O>F<CTRL-N>-<CTRL-O>0<CTRL-N>@HP}JPu<CTRL-O>`<CTRL-N>"     : REM +26+1 chars = 36 chars
-40 POKE 1031,136           : REM +12 chars = 47 chars
+40 POKE 1031,136           : REM +12 chars = 48 chars
 ```

 Explanation:
 * ``?"<CTRL-D>PR#3"`` activates the 80-column card.
-A carriage return is needed for this command, that's why it's separated from the rest of the code.
+A carriage return is needed for this command, that's why it's a separated statement.
 Once this has been executed, we are in 80 columns mode, it means every other character is actually in auxiliary memory, so we need to deactivate 80-columns mode ASAP but not the 80-column hardware.
 * ``<CTRL-Q>`` CTRL-Q goes back to 40 columns mode with the 80-column hardware still active.
 * ``<CTRL-O>`` every CTRL-O activates INVERSE mode
 * ``<CTRL-N>`` while CTRL-N brings back NORMAL mode.
 Don't forget to end your string with a CTRL-N or you'll be in INVERSE mode after running the code
-* ``<CTRL-O>`<CTRL-N>`` there is no FLASH when using the 80-columns hardware, but instead we have an extended INVERSE mode.
-That's why we print the equivalent of that normally flashing space.
+* ``<CTRL-O>`<CTRL-N>`` there is no FLASH when using the 80-columns hardware, but instead we have an extended INVERSE mode (that will print lower-case characters in INVERSE for example).
+The "flashing space" is actually represented by that apostrophe in INVERSE.
 * ``POKE 1031,136`` so far we saved a lot of characters, unfortunately some characters cannot be ``PRINT``ed.
 That's the case of every value between 128 and 159 as well as the value 255.
-That's why we need to directly POKE these values in the appropriate memory spot.
+That's why we need to directly ``POKE`` these values in the appropriate memory spot.

 (all these CTRL codes are explained in the 80-column cards manuals, for example [here on Asimov]( https://www.apple.asimov.net/documentation/hardware/video/Apple%20IIe%20Extended%2080-Column%20Text%20Card%20%28Rev%20B%29.pdf) )